supercollider/supercollider/README_WINDOWS.md

       $> cmake -DSUPERNOVA=ON ..

+The available cmake configuration options can be found in the "Options" section of CMakeLists.txt

 Remains the actual `build`.
 We can also use `cmake`, the following command works on all platforms with all generators: